 I typically publish a new recipe once or twice per week.
 Want the new recipes in your inbox?
 Subscribe!

 - 1 bunch fresh asparagus, medium thickness (about 20 spears)

 - 1 teaspoon fresh lemon juice

-- 1/2 teaspoon coarse kosher salt (not table salt)
+- ½ teaspoon Diamond Crystal kosher salt

-- 1/4 teaspoon freshly ground black pepper
+- ¼ teaspoon freshly ground black pepper

-- 1/4 teaspoon garlic powder
+- ¼ teaspoon garlic powder

 - Chop off about an inch from the bottom of the asparagus.
-There's generally no need to peel them, since we're using medium-thickness spears, but if some of the spears are very thick or woody, go ahead and peel the bottom.
+There's generally no need to peel them since we're using medium-thickness spears, but if some of the spears are very thick or woody, go ahead and peel the bottom.